nazhor/portfolio_johnny/README_Johnny.md

 For see the changes in realtime to have to:
 1. Open a console.
 Search for cmd in windows start menu.
 2. Go to the current portfolio folder, for example: cd D:\Projects\Hugo\portfolio_johnny
-3. Execute the command: hugo server -D.
+3. Execute the command: hugo server -D
 4. Go to http://localhost:1313 with a browser

 ## Get the items ready